linode/docs/docs/applications/configuration-management/deploy-linodes-using-ansible/index.md

 ### Run the Ansible Playbook

 You are now ready to run the Create Linode Playbook.
-When you run the Playbook, a 1 GB Nanode will be deployed in the Newark data center.
+When you run the Playbook, a 1GB Linode (Nanode) will be deployed in the Newark data center.
 Note: you want to run Ansible commands from the directory where your `ansible.cfg` file is located.

 1. Run your playbook to create your Linode instances.